Continuous-time quantum optimisation without the adiabatic principle: Forward approaches

-In the previous sections we used Planck's principle as a physically reasonable assumption to discuss CTQO.
-As mentioned in Sec.~\ref{sec:ass}, Planck's principle is provably true for arbitrary cyclic unitaries and passive states.
-The aim of this section is to make clear a provable statement that flow from passivity.
-This section allows for the initial state to be a mixed state but the system is otherwise isolated.
-Examples of passive states include thermal states and ground-states.
-A state is passive given an initial Hamiltonian if: \begin{enumerate} \item The state is diagonal in the energy basis of the Hamiltonian. \item The populations of the state in the energy basis are non-increasing with energy. \end{enumerate}
+As mentioned in Sec.~\ref{sec:ass}, Planck's principle holds for arbitrary cyclic unitaries and passive states.
+The aim of this section is to make clear a provable statement that follows from passivity.
+This section allows for the initial state to be a mixed state, but the system is otherwise isolated.
+The Hamiltonian under consideration is